strong-code/dse/README.md

 ## A note on secure passwords
 Simply using a string of (unprocessed) characters is not a very secure password.
 A simple way to turn a human-readable string into a secure password is by leveraging Ruby's OpenSSL::SHA256 module.
 This provides a secure hashing algorithm for a provided plaintext password.
-Dse will automatically hash a plaintext password using this algorithm.
+DSE will automatically hash a plaintext password using this algorithm.
 For more information on secure hashing and digests, see [this page](http://ruby-doc.org/stdlib-2.0.0/libdoc/openssl/rdoc/OpenSSL/Digest.html).

-**Note** Dse uses SHA256 by default for password hashing.
+**Note** DSE uses SHA256 by default for password hashing.

 ## Installation